Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Introduction

 \subsection{Flow Structures in the Wake of A Sphere}

 As the application of superhydrophobic surfaces for drag reduction is of particular interest for maritime vessels, such as ships and submarines, the effects of superhydrophobic surface treatment on the flow over bluff bodies are an important consideration to assess the efficacy of these surfaces.
 Spheres serve as an idealised model for axisymmetric bluff bodies, exhibiting reverse flow, flow separation, and periodic and oscillatory vortex shedding in their wakes~\cite{taneda1956experimental,achenbach1972experiments,tomboulides1993direct}.
 Quantitative and qualitative measurements in the wake of the sphere have identified numerous structures and characterised their development over various Reynolds numbers.
 The wake loses axisymmetry around $Re_D \approx 20$, with a vortex ring forming at $Re_D \approx 25$~\cite{taneda1956experimental,tomboulides2000numerical}.
 The vortex ring begins to oscillate at $Re_D \approx 130$, and elongates as the Reynolds number increases.
-Single-frequency vortex shedding begins at $Re_D \approx 300$~\cite{wu1993sphere,johnson1999flow,tomboulides1993direct}, and the generation of a lateral force~\cite{taneda1978visual,yun2006vortical} results in the loss of planar symmetry by $Re_D \approx 500$.
+Axisymmetry in the wake is broken by a pitchfork bifurcation around $Re_D=212$~\cite{frantz2025bifurcation}.
+A Hopf bifurcation is formed around $Re_D=275$~\cite{frantz2025bifurcation} after which the flow is dominated by single-frequency vortex shedding~\cite{wu1993sphere,johnson1999flow,tomboulides1993direct}.
+A quasiperiodic regime with a second dominant frequency begins at $350 < Re_D < 450$, after the emergence of a Neimark-Sacker bifurcation around $Re_D=330$~\cite{frantz2025bifurcation}.
+The generation of a lateral force~\cite{taneda1978visual,yun2006vortical} results in the loss of planar symmetry by $Re_D \approx 500$.
 Small-scale vortical structures are present within the main vortex ring from $Re_D \approx 1,000$ as the vortex rings are shed from the sphere and break down as they move downstream~\cite{yun2006vortical,sakamoto1990study}.

 The drag of a sphere in motion in a fluid at rest can be determined using settling sphere experiments, in which the sphere is released from rest and accelerates under gravity until it reaches its terminal velocity $w_\infty$.
 The corresponding Reynolds number and drag coefficient~\cite{mordant2000velocity} are given by